ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/feedback_first_look_legacy_code.md

 If the only change is adding a <tt>{{page.example_md_file}}</tt> file, then just accept the pull request no matter what.

-If they have also made changes that involve changes to code--i.e. fixing things that they might want to get points towards a future lab lab04, then see the page [Feedback on Legacy Code First Deadline](/topics/feedback_legacy_code_first_deadline/) page for more instructions.
+If they have also made changes that involve changes to code--i.e. fixing things that they might want to get points towards a future lab lab04, then see the page [Feedback on Legacy Code Progress](/topics/legacy_code_progress/) page for more instructions.

 # After accepting the pull request